Diagnosis in Brain Tumors

-Diagnosis: When patients consult to doctors with such complaints the following are usually done to diagnose patients after consultation and if there is a doubt about brain tumor:
+When patients consult to doctors with such complaints the following are usually performed to diagnose the patients after consultation if they are suspected of having a brain tumor:

-- Neurologic Examination: First, mental functions, coordination, and speech are tested.
+First, mental functions, coordination, and speech are tested.
 Then, cranial nerve functions such as vision, hearing, face-tongue movements are examined.
-Strength (motor) and sensory examination are done.
-Then it may require to examine reflex, balance and other functions.
-Difficulty in one or more areas can give you clues about the part of your brain that may be affected by a brain tumor.
+Strength (motor) and sensory examinations are performed next.
+Then it may be necessary to examine the reflexes, balance and other functions.
+Difficulty in one or more areas may provide insight as to the part of your brain that may be affected by a brain tumor.

-- Imaging Methods: Magnetic Resonance Imaging (MRI) is usually the desired examination of suspected brain tumors.
+Magnetic Resonance Imaging (MRI) is usually the desired examination for suspected brain tumors.
 MRI is often diagnostic.
-In some patients, intravenous contrast injection may be required when imaging (contrast-enhanced MRI).
-The aim here is to allow the drug to be more easily distinguishable from normal brain tissue as a result of the increased intake of the drug by tumor tissue.
-This will work in tumors which are similar to the normal brain tissue of MR image.
+In some patients, intravenous contrast injection may be required during imaging (contrast-enhanced MRI).
+The aim here is to allow the drug to be more easily distinguishable from normal brain tissue as a result of the increased intake of the drug by the tumor tissue.
+This will work in tumors which have an MR image that is similar to the normal brain tissue.
 With MR spectroscopy, types of tumors can be estimated by looking inside the density of a molecule in the tumor.
-Functional MRI examines the location of specific centers such as the speech center and body-moving centers (motor centers) and their relationship with the tumor.
-Specific MRI methods such as tractography, perfusion MRI, diffusion MRI may also be necessary for the treatment plan, as it may be useful in diagnosing.
+Functional MRI examines the location of specific centers such as the speech center and centers that move the body (motor centers) and their relation to the tumor.
+Specific MRI methods such as tractography, perfusion MRI, diffusion MRI may also be necessary for the treatment plan, as they may prove useful in diagnosing the patient.
 Sometimes, additional examinations such as brain tomography may be necessary together with MRI.
 Tomography shows calcification in the tumor.
-Brain tomography can be used for diagnostic purposes as well as for the planning of surgery in tumors associated with skulls, as it shows bone structures better and detailed.
+Brain tomography can be used for diagnostic purposes as well as for surgery planning in tumors associated with the skull, as it is better in showing bone structures in detail.

-- Examinations Which are Required for Cancer Diagnosis in Other Parts of the Body: If your brain tumor is suspected of splashing (metastasis) elsewhere in the body, then additional tests such as PET-BT, scintigraphy and whole-body MRI may be required to detect those tumors.
+If your brain tumor is suspected of spreading (metastasis) from another part of the body, then additional tests such as PET-BT, scintigraphy and whole-body MRI may be required to detect those tumors.